 Header

 This is used when sending out branded emails.
-The Header Background Color is used to cover a portion of the header image when sending out an email.
-It allows for the top portion of the page to match the webpage and be highlighted with the logo.
-If you're using a white background, you should leave this setting blank.
-Uses a color picker.
+The Header Background Color covers a portion of the header image when sending an email.
+It allows the top portion of the page to match the webpage and be highlighted with the logo.
+You should leave this setting blank if you're using a white background.
+It uses a color picker. - Header Background Image

 Upload or edit the header background image using the Tiny Image Uploader.

-The Header Background Image is at the top of the page and it covers the menu items.
-If there is ghosting on the menu after changing this, make sure to use the same image here as the Menu Background Image found in the Menu section below.
-This ghosting will only occur with headers that contain a gradient and should not be used when creating a flat theme.
+The header background image is at the top of the page, covering the menu items.
+If there is ghosting on the menu after changing this, use the same image here as the Menu Background Image found in the Menu section below.
+This ghosting will only occur with gradient headers and should not be used when creating a flat theme. - Header Background Divider Image

-This is used when you want to create an interesting divider image that separates the header from the blog body.
-I am not using this image on any of my own themes.
-Clicking on this field opens up the Tiny Image Uploader.
+This creates an exciting divider image that separates the header from the blog body.
+I do not use this image on any of my themes.
+Clicking on this field opens the Tiny Image Uploader. - Stretch Header Across Page

 Menu's

-The Menu Background Image is used to cover a portion of the header image when there is ghosting that occurs after changing the Header Background Image.
+The Menu Background Image covers a portion of the header image when ghosting occurs after changing the Header Background Image.
 This is generally not used unless there is a gradient on the header.
-It is advised to use the same image that you used for the menu background image to remove the ghosting.
-Clicking on this field opens up the Tiny Image Uploader.
+To remove the ghosting, you are advised to use the image you used for the menu background image.
+Clicking on this field opens the Tiny Image Uploader. - Cover Menu with Background Image

 Aligns the menu.
 Values are left, center, and right.